mintopia/atemlib/readme.txt

 ------------

 Version: 2.0.0
-Current Maintainer: Michael Smith <me@murray-mint.co.uk>
+Current Maintainer: Jessica Smith <jess@mintopia.net>

 MediaUpload.exe allows you to upload images to specific slots in a BlackMagic ATEM switcher's media pool.